-The Individual Account Program (IAP) is an account-based benefit for all Tier One/Tier Two and Oregon Public Service Retirement Plan (OPSRP) members who have worked in a qualifying position after January 1, 2004.
+The Individual Account Program (IAP) is an account-based benefit for all Tier One/Tier Two and Oregon Public Service Retirement Plan (OPSRP) members who have worked in a qualifying position since January 1, 2004.
 Learn about the two parts to your future PERS retirement.

 PERS works with employers to ensure that member contributions are accurate and complete before allocating earnings on a year-end balance basis so members are not adversely affected by posting delays or corrections.

-- IAP accounts are credited with investment earnings and losses annually and will continue to be subject to loss exposure until you remove the funds.
+- IAP accounts are credited with investment earnings and losses based on your IAP Target-Date Fund and are subject to potential losses until you remove the funds.

-- Unlike Tier One accounts, IAP accounts have no guaranteed rate of return.
+- IAP accounts have no guaranteed rate of return.

-You have the option to roll over your IAP account into a traditional IRA, an eligible employer plan, a 457 deferred compensation plan, the Oregon Savings Growth Plan, or another qualified plan.
+You have the option to roll over your IAP balance into a traditional IRA, an eligible employer plan, a 457 deferred compensation plan, the Oregon Savings Growth Plan, or another qualified plan.

 You can find IAP retirement forms on the IAP forms page.